 The U.S. Army and Ripon College offer Army ROTC courses that can lead to a commission as a second lieutenant in the United States Army.
-Excellent opportunities, benefits and a variety of careers in the military service are available as a commissioned officer.
-Students also may apply for graduate study and professional studies such as law, medicine or dentistry prior to commissioning.
-Qualified cadets in the military science program may compete for ROTC scholarships which, in addition to a subsistence allowance, cover the full cost of tuition, books and fees.
-Consult the Department of Military Science for further information.
+Excellent opportunities, benefits and a variety of careers in the military service are available as a commissioned officer in the Active Army, Army Reserve or the Army National Guard.

 ROTC provides continuous development of leadership, time management and decision-making skills along with programs to refine abilities in public speaking, management, evaluation criteria, and behavior and ethics.
 You’ll need all of these skills to be successful, whether you are a student, involved in civic affairs, or serve as a commissioned officer.
 Army ROTC provides the fundamentals to deal with the problems in any work environment.

 A student who does not complete the basic ROTC courses — normally taken in the first year and sophomore years — may enter the military science program in the junior year, but must seek approval from the military science faculty.

 Three Ripon College cadets were among a team of five cadets representing the Fox Valley Reserve Officer Training Corps (ROTC) Battalion at the Northern Warfare […]

 Dec.
 7, 1941, was declared “a date which will live in infamy” by U.S. President Franklin D. Roosevelt after the Empire of Japan’s attack on […]

 Ripon College faculty and professional staff are dedicated to helping you reach your goals, whatever they may be and however often they may change along the way.
 It’s part of our value statement to you.